 shoe covers that keep the water and wind out of your shoe.
 These covers have a hole in

 the bottom for your cleat.
-High-top winter bike shoes have extra padding (and no
+High-top winter bike shoes are waterproof and

 On this ride, I'm wearing just a thin

 acrylic long-sleeved T under the biking jersey.
 It's perfect, even when

 Tires: For hold in "corn snow" and mud, you want